nitishspatkar/nitishspatkar.github.io/README.md

 February 2018-February 2022
 <br>
 *   Supervising several bachelor and master thesis and guiding students through the whole process of problem identification and proposing and validating a solution.
-* Worked as a tutor and successfully conducted a semester long software development project for four consecutive years.
+* Worked as a tutor and successfully conducted a semester long software engineering project for four consecutive years.
+Each year, about 50-60 students were guided into the process of identifying and specifying requirements, making prototypes, implementation and testing.

 **ActiDo GmbH, Paderborn**, as a **Web developer**
 <br>